gtestault/maestro-chatGPT/README.md

-Maestro automatically injects itself into ChatGPT.
-It allows you to manage prompts, and automatically injects them into the chatbox.
+Maestro is a prompt automator/manager for ChatGPT.
+Maestro allows you to write, manage, and execute prompt templates.

-You can parameterize prompts with variables.
+You can run prompt templates with parameters to increase the efficiency of your ChatGPT workflows.

 Stop repeating yourself, and let Maestro do the work for you.

 ## Usage

 1. [Install extension](https://addons.mozilla.org/en-US/firefox/addon/maestro-chatgpt-automation/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)
 2. Open [ChatGPT](https://chat.openai.com/) and login
 3. Open Maestro by clicking the purple Comet extension icon next to the prompt input (see screenshot below)
-4. Apply a prompt will automatically inject the prompt into the chatbox with the parameters you provide
+4. Apply a prompt template, Maestro will paste the prompt into the chatbox with the parameters you provide.

 To design your own prompt, click on 'manage prompts' and then 'create new template'.